superfly/docs/app-guides/multi-region.md

   url: <%= ENV['DATABASE_URL'] %>
 ```

 This works for both writes and reads, but it would be useful for application instances to also be able to access the read replica databases running in their local regions.
-Rails allows (multiple databases)[https://guides.rubyonrails.org/active_record_multiple_databases.html], which can be configured like this:
+Rails allows [multiple databases](https://guides.rubyonrails.org/active_record_multiple_databases.html), which can be configured like this:

 ```
 production:
   primary: